-In addition to Statutory Sick Pay, employees may receive a maximum of 26 weeks full, and 26 weeks half pay.
+In addition to Statutory Sick Pay, employees may receive a maximum of 26 weeks full and 26 weeks half pay.
 This is dependent on the employee's length of service, as shown in the following table.

-Length of service at start of absence Full allowance for Half Allowance for Less than 1 year 5 weeks 5 weeks 1 year, but less than 2 years 9 weeks 9 weeks 2 years, but less than 3 years 18 weeks 18 weeks 3 years, but less than 5 years 22 weeks 22 weeks 5 years or more 26 weeks 26 weeks
+Length of Service Full allowance for Half Allowance for Less than 1 year 5 weeks 5 weeks 1 year, but less than 2 years 9 weeks 9 weeks 2 years, but less than 3 years 18 weeks 18 weeks 3 years, but less than 5 years 22 weeks 22 weeks 5 years or more 26 weeks 26 weeks